JetBrains/intellij-micropython/README.md

 The steps for setting up the development environment:

 1. Check out this project from GitHub
-2. Create a new project from existing sources in IntelliJ 2017.1 or later
+2. Create a new project from existing sources in IntelliJ 2017.2 or newer

 To just run the development version use `./gradlew clean runIde` from the command line.